swillis/design-club/_job_listings/deliveroo-senior-product-designer.md

 jobDescription: "https://boards.greenhouse.io/deliveroo/jobs/867570"
 ---

-<span class="text-heavy">GoCardless are old friends of ours.
-In fact, two of our founders have worked there!
-It's how we know that this is a great opportunity.
-We think it's ideal for someone who wants to focus on the complex UX challenges around APIs, integrations, and forms.
-It's a chance to work with truly world class designers, developers, and product people, in a supportive and fast-growing environment. &mdash; *Team DC*</span>
+<span class="text-heavy">This is the perfect opportunity for someone who wants to design products on a truly epic scale, and be an integral part of a finely tuned team.
+We love how Deliveroo have blended content, research & design into one department, meaning you'll be working side by side with the best in the business.  &mdash; *Team DC*</span>
 <br><br>

 ### DC: What’s your ambition for the business?